 Agrarian colours and style meet European designer chic in the rooms and suites here.
 Split between the old building and the contemporary extensions, with many having a private terrace, they are cool, refined and exceptionally comfortable.
-The Nest Rooms, with their high ceilings, are cosy and quiet.
+The Nest Room, features a high ceiling, and is cosy and quiet.
 The beds are made with bespoke Egyptian cotton and the bathrooms are luxurious with large walk in showers.
-Looking out over the church or the village roofs, the Deluxe Rooms are chic and sophisticated, oozing charm and calm.
-The Privilege Rooms have views of the gardens or over the town, with their double height ceilings giving them an air of infinite space.
+Looking out over the church or the village roofs or the Mallorquin Patio, the Deluxe Rooms are chic and sophisticated, oozing charm and calm.
+The Privilege Rooms have views of the gardens or over the town, some stand out due to their double height ceilings and some because of their spaciousness.
 We love the sophisticated Junior Suites – especially the two with open plan bathrooms and a free-standing bathtub.
 Elements of the original building are everywhere, from the vaulted ceilings to the stone framed arches dividing up the spaces.
 Even more spacious are the split level Duplex Suites, which have their own terrace and views of the courtyard.
 Looking out over the Can Ferrereta gardens, the Santanyi Suite has two balconies and a cosy living area – making it a quiet hideaway.
 The slightly larger Can Ferrereta Suites are elegant and akin to staying in your own private art gallery.
 The Terrace Suites make it hard to choose inside or out, with their quiet gardens or patio, equipped with loungers and an outdoor shower.
 And then there’s the Pool Suite.
 Complete with its own pool and large private garden and sundeck, it really is Balearic luxury.

 Once a wine cellar, with evidence of previous occupants graffitied in the beams and walls, the artfully designed Ocre Restaurant produces gastronomic and exceptionally pretty dishes.
 Mallorcan cuisine is some of Spain’s finest, and you will definitely be treated to it here.
 For more informal dining, a light lunch or an aperitif before dinner, relax by the emerald tiled pool on the terrace of La Fresca, where food is served all day.

-This is a retreat for adults only.
-Children over 14 are welcome, and some of the suites can accommodate an extra bed.
+This is a retreat for children over the age of 14 only.
+Some of the suites can accommodate an extra bed.